-It’s more than just shopping.
+It’s more than just shopping in the best cities in the world.
 It’s the chance to do so in these legendary places as a way of discovering the city and learning about the local culture in terms of preferences, customs, bartering and more.
 The souks in Fez, the Grand Bazaar in Istanbul and the Galleria Vittorio Emanuele II are more than just shopping malls.
 They are larger than life.

 Milan: Galleria Vittorio Emanuele II

-The building: This gorgeous 19th century glass-vaulted arcade is one of the oldest shopping malls in the world and probably the most famous and elegant.
-It was named after the first king of the unified Italy and some of the architectural details make allusion to him.
-To top things off, it is centrally located between two of the city’s great symbols: the Duomo and Piazza della Scala, home of Teatro Alla Scala.
+The building: This gorgeous 19th-century glass-vaulted arcade is one of the oldest shopping malls in the world and probably the most famous and elegant.
+It was named after the first king of unified Italy and some of the architectural details make allusion to him.
+To top things off, it is centrally located between two of the city’s great symbols: the Duomo and Piazza Della Scala, home of Teatro Alla Scala.